samuelsaar/timber-deck/JOURNAL.md

 **Inspired by this, I have decided to turn this box into a little personal computer cyberdeck thing.
-From the looks of things it shouldn't be too hard to fit a raspberry pi 5, a custom ~50% keyboard, a battery and a 7" screen in this, maybe even a speaker we'll see.**
+From the looks of things it shouldn't be too hard to fit a raspberry pi 5, a custom ~50% keyboard, a battery and a 7" screen in this, maybe even a speaker, we'll see.**

 ![IMG_8443](https://github.com/user-attachments/assets/eab4b392-5da6-429c-8c8f-80e3b0d85a59)